llewelld/shine/apps/sailfish/README.md

 ## Building from source

 Scintillon uses libhue which is included in the same repository.
 The library and app can be built using the Sailfish SDK.
-To get it to work you need to edit the `apps/apps.pro` to replace the `SUBDIRS += qtcontrols2` line with `SUBDIRS += sailfish`.
+To get it to work you need to edit the `apps/apps.pro` file to replace the `SUBDIRS += qtcontrols2` line with `SUBDIRS += sailfish`.
 Then load the root `shine.pro` project into the Sailfish SDK and build as normal.

 ## Compatibility